nghin/vacsf.org.mm/src/_posts/articles/2016-11-13-Immitation-of-Christ.md

 What could he teach us concerning the righteousness we needed that required His death on the cross?
 He performed miracles to authenticate his being sent by the Father&mdash;can this be imitated?
 He was born without sin, lived above sin, and died as an unblemished Lamb of God to take away our sin&mdash;can this be duplicated?
 He forgave sins past, present, and future of all of mankind&mdash;Imitate this?
 He raised people from the dead&mdash;Anyone?
 He is Almighty God&mdash;Dare you try this?

 However someone might raise an objection that there were plenty we could learn from Him on this side of eternity, such as humility, self denial, long suffering, and many qualities espoused in books through the ages.
 Kempis' book Imitation of Christ is one such book.
-But except for some who are outside the norm, most folks appear to be socially and morally functional and they already possess the knowledge of these fine qualities expressed in Kempis' book as well as taught by teachers even including Jesus.
+But except for some who are outside the norm, most folks appear to be socially and morally functional and they already possess the knowledge of these fine qualities expressed in Kempis' book as well as many other sources.
 The Son of God didn't need to leave heaven to teach us these basic principles.

 Man already had the ability to tell good from evil since the Garden of Eden (Romans 2:14).
 For the Jews, God spelled it out on tablets of stone.
 The problem isn't that mankind needs to be taught anything that they couldn't have learned already, it's that though they knew all these things, they simply couldn't do it.
 The apostle Paul expressed this dilemma in the following verse: